cceckman-at-fastly/tokio-queue/README.md

 # Investigating Tokio I/O responsiveness

-We think Tokio to hold this invariant:
+I (we?) think Tokio to hold this invariant:
 - Either **all tasks are busy**, actively working on Futures; or
 - **A thread is blocked on I/O**, ready to respond immediately as new work arrives.